manojpawarsj12/apptracker/README.md

 An application which will track user time used on Aplications Note that this program will work only on windows

+To install :

+-  pip install apptracker

+in terminal

+or else clone/download and run setup.py install

 apptracker -start start (to start recording usage activity)

 To see in pie chart run